| |

 |

-During the last week, solar activity was at moderate levels on 8-12 Aug and low levels on 13-14 Aug.
-Twenty-two active sunspot regions ( AR4161, AR4165-AR4185 ) were on the visible disk with 12 M-class flares produced.
-The F10.7 index ranged from 130 sfu to 153 sfu.
-No solar proton event occurred.
-Due to the effects of the recurrent coronal hole high speed stream and CME on 5 Aug, the solar wind speed reached the peak of 700 km/s and the geomagnetic field reached moderate levels for 3 hours and minor storm levels for 21 hours on 8-9 Aug.
-It reached active levels for a total of 36 hours on 8-14 Aug.
-The greater than 2 MeV electron flux at geosynchronous orbit maintained at minor storm levels on 11-14 Aug. | | Within the next week, solar activity is expected to be low to moderate with chances for M-class flares.
-Due to the effect of a recurrent coronal hole high speed stream, the geomagnetic field is expected to reach minor storm levels on 18-20 Aug.
-It will be mainly quiet to unsettled for the rest of the time.
-The greater than 2 MeV electron flux at geosynchronous orbit will maintained at minor storm levels on 15 Aug. | Published: 2025-08-15 06:30 UTC Forecaster: 010 |
+| During the last week, solar activity was high on 17-18 Oct, moderate on 19-20 Oct and low for the rest of the time.
+Sixteen active sunspot regions (AR4246, AR4248, AR4250, AR4252, AR4254-4265) were on the visible disk with 14 M-class flares produced.
+The F10.7 index decreased from 164 sfu to 130 sfu.
+Due to the effects of the recurrent coronal hole high speed stream and CME on 13-15 Oct, the solar wind speed reached a peak value of 600 km/s during 18-19 Oct, the geomagnetic field reached moderate storm levels for 3 hours, minor storm levels for 9 hours , active levels for 12 hours and was at quiet to unsettled levels for the rest of the time. | | | Within the next week, solar activity is expected to be low to moderate with a chance for M-class flares.
+The geomagnetic field is expected to reach activ or storm levels on 26-30 Oct due to the effect of the recurrent coronal hole high speed stream and will be quiet to unsettled for the rest of the time. | | Published: 2025-10-24 06:30 UTC Forecaster: 025/040 | |

 |